controlecidadao/samantha_ia/README.md

   * **(model_1, model_2, model_n) respond (prompt_1, prompt_2, prompt_n):** Used to execute a sequence of instructions using disctinct models.
 <br><br>

-Sequencing allows the generation of long responses by fractioning the instructions.
+Sequencing of prompts and models allows the generation of long responses by fractioning the input instructions.
 <br><br>

 Samantha Interface Assistant was also designed to explore **reverse prompt engineering with self-improvement feedback loop**.
 This technique helps small large language models (LLM) to generate more accurate responses by transferring to the model the task of creating the final prompt and corresponding response based on the user's initial instructions, adding intermediate layers to the prompt construction process.
 Samantha doesn't have a hidden system prompt like it does with proprietary models.
 All instructions are controlled by the user.